Rebellion (Lies)

 "Rebellion (Lies)" is a song by Canadian indie rock band Arcade Fire.
 It was the fourth single released from the band's debut album, Funeral.
 The single was released in both CD and DVD formats with the song "Brazil" as the B-side.
 The single peaked at number 19 on the UK singles chart, the band's best performance on this chart to date.
 On the album Funeral, "Rebellion (Lies)" immediately follows the song "Haiti", the ending of which has the same bass beat and leads right into the beginning of "Rebellion (Lies)".
-The song has enduringly been the band's closing song at appearances at music festivals and at the end of most of their shows.
+The song has enduringly been the band's closing song at appearances at music festivals and at the end of most of their shows, and as of July 2025 is their most-performed song live.
 In October 2011, British pop singer Sophie Ellis-Bextor released a cover in support of Songs to Save a Life, a benefit project in aid of Samaritans.

 Accolades

 The song was one of three tracks mentioned in the band's nomination — and win — of the 2006 Juno Award for Songwriter of the Year.
 The song was also nominated for Best Independent Video at the 2005 MuchMusic Video Awards.

 In May 2007, NME magazine named the song as #29 in its list of the "50 Greatest Indie Anthems Ever".
 In April 2009, the song was featured in Blender magazine's "500 Greatest Songs Since You Were Born" as #380.
 In August 2009, the song was ranked #69 in Pitchfork Media's Top 500 Tracks of the 2000s.
 In 2009, NME ranked the song as the 9th best of the 2000s and in October 2011 they named it as 2nd in their list of the 150 greatest songs from the past 15 years.